matteocargnelutti/netlify-functions-session-cookie/README.md

 # netlify-functions-session-cookie 🍪
 Cryptographically-signed session cookies for Netlify functions.

-Inspired by [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions), focus on ease of use and zero-config approach.
+Inspired by [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions), with a focus on ease of use and a zero-config approach.

 ---